 Proposed work

 The acquisition of echocardiographic images is rapid, cost-effective, and free from ionizing radiation, making it the most widely utilized modality in cardiovascular imaging.
 To address this challenge, we propose "Fusion Modeling & Knowledge Distillation Optimization," which leverages a video-based deep learning algorithm called EchoNet-Dynamic.
-This approach combines feature extraction using multiple models (employing a window-based attention mechanism with multiple convolutional networks) and surpasses human experts in critical tasks such as left ventricle segmentation and ejection fraction estimation while significantly reducing computational requirements.
-It is user-friendly, requires minimal or no parameter tuning, and can be executed efficiently on personal computers.
+This approach combines feature extraction using multiple models (employing a window-based attention mechanism with multiple convolutional networks, a mixed model that enjoys the benefit of both self-Attention(maybe also Cross-Attention) and Convolution (ACmix), while having minimum computational overhead compared to the pure convolution or selfattention counterpart) and surpasses human experts in critical tasks such as left ventricle segmentation and ejection fraction estimation while significantly reducing computational requirements.
+Although Knowledge Distillation Optimization can optimize the neural network structure to speed up inference, it comes at the cost of decreased accuracy.
+Therefore, we hope to compensate for this loss by Attention modeling It is user-friendly, requires minimal or no parameter tuning, and can be executed efficiently on personal computers.
 Future prospects include extending its application to detect and monitor other organs, tissues, and body behaviors through video analysis to enhance auxiliary clinical diagnosis, treatment planning, and risk assessment.
+A longer term plan is to realize 3D reconstruction of the entire cardiac activity by means of ultrasound video from multiple angles to achieve a 360-degree view and avoid cross-sectional errors due to the acquisition angle of the ultrasound probe.

 Preliminary plan